marcojdelarosa/Fitness-Website/Deliverables/Deliverable4/deliverable4.md

 - Node.js: We are using Node.js to be our JavaScript runtime enviorment as we have previous experience using. <br>
 - Figma: We used Figma to finalize the website design for our UX Design as we wanted to be able to make a mockup of what we wanted our site to look like. <br>
 - Azure: We are using Microsoft Azure to host our website as many of us have experience using this platform from previous coursework. <br>

-Grading criteria (1 point): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.

 # Deployment